dubzzz/fast-check/website/blog/2023-09-04-dual-packages-or-supporting-both-cjs-and-esm/index.md

 Thanks to [@AndaristRake](https://twitter.com/AndaristRake) for explaining the reasoning behind this logic in [this thread](https://twitter.com/AndaristRake/status/1695549037556949344).
 :::

 For the typings, we primarily push the same typings twice.
-There are multiple ways to accomplish this, including copying and pasting the type files or using the `--outDir lib/esm` option with `tsc`.
+There are multiple ways to accomplish this, including copying and pasting the type files or using the `--outDir lib/esm` option with `tsc` to buind into another directory.

 For the CommonJS target, there aren't any significant blockers or traps.
 The key is to instruct `tsc` to compile the code using the CommonJS module system with `--module commonjs`.